learning-monk/LearningMonk-Blogdown/content/about.md

 type: page
 ---

-Experienced Data professional passionate about visualizing data and drawing useful insights.
+Experienced Data professional, passionate about visualizing data and drawing useful insights.
 I enjoy working with every aspect of data.
 Messy data makes my fingers work faster on the keyboard.

 I work with diverse visualization tools and keep adding new tools to my arsenal.
 This knowledge on tools helps me pick right tool(s) for the data at hand.